davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 Discerning between these scenarios is difficult due to the low Eu counts measured using ion-microprobe techniques.

-General LREE disequilibrium between pyroxenes could be explained by a fossil heating event that was retained only in the large-ion lithophile elements due to their slow diffusion rates.
+General LREE disequilibrium between pyroxenes can be explained by a fossil heating event that was retained only in the large-ion lithophile elements due to their slow diffusion rates.
 This must have happened prior to re-equilibration in major elements.
 Alternatively, partition coefficients for LREE and Eu